SecFiTechnologies/silly-apps/README.md

 ## Requirements Checklist

-To help us and yourself better understand how far you've made it, please check off the completed steps and leave any remarks if you feel they would be useful in review.
+To help us and yourself better understand how far you've made it, please check off the completed steps.
+Feel free to leave remarks that you feel would be useful in review.

 ### Base requirements